-Call Back Offer a call-back service at a set time to allow people who stammer to prepare for the call.
+Call Back Offer a call-back service at a set time to allow people who stammer to prepare.
 Keep to the agreed time for the call.
-SoftwareIf your systems must receive information verbally, considering incorporating optional text-to-speech software.
+Software If your systems must receive information verbally, consider incorporating optional text-to-speech software.